wdemp/AWS-SysOps-Whizlabs-Test-1/README.md

 My Answer: Ensure that clients in the range of 54.240.143.0/24 are denied access to all objects in the demobucket Real Answer: Ensure that the clients with the IP address of 54.240.143.188 is denied access to the objects in the demobucket

+Q15: You are working as a SysOps administrator for a large IT firm.
+After successful set-up of Systems Manager on EC2 instance across all regions, you are planning to set-up Systems Manager for 50  database servers deployed in corporate Data Centre.
+Which of the following actions are mandatory to complete Systems Manager set-up on these servers?
+(Select Four.)

+Answers I chose: I got 3 out of the 4 correct.
+Real Answers: Download and install SSM Agent on servers in Data Centre, Create an IAM Role to communicate with the Systems Manager service, Install a TLS certificate on servers in Data Centre, Create a managed